wraymond/Ecology_heatwave-salish-sea-shellfish/README.md

 # Ecology_heatwave-salish-sea-shellfish
-data and code associated with Raymond et al Assessment of the impacts of an unprecedented heatwave on intertidal shellfish of the Salish Sea.
-In review at Ecology - The Scientific Naturalist
+Data and code associated with Raymond et al Assessment of the impacts of an unprecedented heatwave on intertidal shellfish of the Salish Sea.
+In review at Ecology - The Scientific Naturalist.
+Associated manuscript is currently in review.

+Contents
+  + Post-heatwave rating data ("Raymond_etal_PHWR.csv")
+  + Temperature and water level (tide) data for stations that could not be automatically accessed throuhg R script
+  + Script to summarize and plot temperature and water level data ("Heat_wave_temperature.Rmd")
+  + License